juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Gap up fill
 - [ ] Gap up in the morning(100%+)
-- [ ] Sells off, but able to hold 1/2+ its gain
+- [ ] Morning panic, but able to hold 1/2+ its gain
 - [ ] First green day
 - [ ] Close near open price or above
-* Requirement
-	* Gap up
-	* Morning panic
-	* Fill the gap
-	* 100%+ open from previous day
-	* First green day is very bullish
-	* Close around opening price
-	* No low float/Market cap requirement
+* No low float/Market cap needed
 * Sizing
 	* Buy at 3:59/4:00pm or after market
 	* Sell into strength in the next morning spike
-	* Use green red as risk if it gaps up
-	* Use previous day's sup/res level during consolidation as support if it gaps down
+	* Use previous day's consolidation as s

 ## Getting Started